MaterializeInc/materialize/doc/user/content/integrations/redpanda-cloud.md

     c.
 Click on the **Download** button next to the **Kafka API TLS**

     d.
-Next base64 encode the certificate and save somewhere safe.
-You'll need it later in this tutorial.
+You'll need to `base64`-encode the certificate, and store it somewhere safe; you'll need this to securely connect to Materialize.

     One way of doing this is to use the following command: